Latest News & Insights

 UK Government delays introduction of UK border controls on EU goods entering the UK

-Please note that import declarations are still required.
+Import declarations are still required.

 The option to defer import declarations has also been extended until 1 January 2022, meaning importers of EU goods can continue to submit supplementary declarations up to six months after import.